Because of ongoing events in Kazakhstan in January 2022, I am reposting this Kazakh Language blog I wrote when I visited the country in 2017:

-Title Image is Signs with both the Cyrillic and Latin alphabet abound – very helpful!
+Title image: Kazakh signs with both the Cyrillic and Latin alphabet abound.
+Very helpful!

 In Astana I met friend and co-author Phillip Carter.
 Our first job was to find a Kazak language teacher.
 It’s what we do, and our linguistic adventures certainly played a part in writing:

-Before arriving, Phillip’s efforts to find a teacher online yielded no responses.
+Before arriving, Phillip’s efforts to find a Kazakh language teacher online yielded no responses.
 So we relied on the resourceful staff at the Marriott where I was staying to find us:

-There are plenty of people in town who can teach Kazakh through Russian.
+There are plenty of people in town who can teach the Kazakh language through Russian.
 The problem was finding one to teach us through English.
 Yesset was our man.

 There are no teaching materials (that we found in Astana or that Yesset knew of) so we made our own.
-Out of the gate you have to tackle the Cyrillic alphabet:
+Out of the gate you have to tackle the Cyrillic alphabet.
+At first glance, Yikes!

 At second glance it’s not as hard as it looks.
 It helps to know the Greek alphabet where, for instance, Г (gamma) = g, Д (delta) = d, Л (lambda) = l, П (pi) = P, Р (rho) = r and Ф (phi) = f.
 Then there’s Hebrew Ш (shin) = sh.
 In addition, there are Russian letters not really used in Kazakh, which are the ones I’ve put in parentheses.